nwjs/node/doc/api/n-api.md

 compiled for one major version to run on later major versions of Node.js without recompilation.
 The [ABI Stability][] guide provides a more in-depth explanation.

-Addons are built/packaged with the same approach/tools outlined in the section titled [C++ Addons](addons.html).
+Addons are built/packaged with the same approach/tools outlined in the section titled [C++ Addons][].
 The only difference is the set of APIs that are used by the native code.
 Instead of using the V8 or [Native Abstractions for Node.js][] APIs, the functions available in the N-API are used.

 APIs exposed by N-API are generally used to create and manipulate JavaScript values.
 Concepts and operations generally map to ideas specified